signalogic/SigSRF_SDK/mediaTest_readme.md

 #### SDP Info and SIP Invite Message Packets

 mediaMin recognizes SAP/SDP protocol, SIP Invite message, and other packets containing SDP info.
-If the [-dN command line argument](#user-content-mediamincommandlineoptions) includes the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite and SDP info messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
+If the [-dN command line option](#user-content-mediamincommandlineoptions) includes the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite and SDP info messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
 If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite message and SDP information.

 Below is an example of mediaMin display showing a SIP Invite message found in packet flow, along with other SIP messages.
 Note in this case the SDP description contains a unique Origin session ID.